rocicorp/diff-server/README2.md

 popularity on each target platform needs to be considered.
 For example, Matlab is popular, but it's not popular with Android or iOS developers.

 I am currently thinking that the initial transaction language should be JavaScript.
-Determinism would be enforced either using an approach like [deterministic.js](https://deterministic.js.org/) or by running a JavaScript interpreter inside [wasmi](https://github.com/paritytech/wasmi) or maybe a forked [Otto](https://github.com/robertkrimen/otto) that enforced determinism.
-Research should be done into the performance of various approaches.
+Determinism *could* be **enforced** a variety of ways:

+* Using an approach like [deterministic.js](https://deterministic.js.org/)
+* Running a JavaScript interpreter inside [wasmi](https://github.com/paritytech/wasmi)
+* Running inside a forked [Otto](https://github.com/robertkrimen/otto) that enforced determinism

+However, all of those except the first would badly impact performance.
+I think that we do not need to enforce determinism because we will detect non-deterministic transactions automatically during sync.
+All we need to do is make non-deterministic transactions hard to trigger by accident, and the deterministic.js approach is sufficient for that.

 A second, later language choice could be Rust (on top of wasmi).
 This is a popular choice in the blockchain space, where they also require this property of determinism.